antoinelouis/100-days-of-code/log.md

 **Link to work:** same repo than Day 1

 ### Day 13: April 29, 2018

 **Today's Progress**: Worked on the hover mechanical : now the mouse movement trigger dynamically the hover styles.

 **Thoughts:** I did some tutorials on ES2015 beside.

 **Link to work:** same repo than Day 1

+### Day 14: April 30, 2018

+**Today's Progress**: Managed the state when the mouse leave the hoverable element (reset style).

+**Thoughts:** I have not worked one hour.
+Not event 30 minutes.
+More like 15 😓.
+My work is now accessible online on netlify.

+**Link to work:** same repo than Day 1